FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-oauth-golang.md

 We set up this application in the default tenant.
 FusionAuth supports multi-tenant configurations, but for this post, we'll keep all user data in one tenant, as that makes things slightly simpler.
 Now, our FusionAuth setup is complete.
 Let's move to the golang part.

-## Setting up the development environment for Go
+## Setting up the development environment for golang

-We are going to set up a development environment for go.
-You can skip this if you already have it set up.
+We are going to set up a development environment for golang.
+You can skip this if you already have it.
 First, we need to download Go from its [official website](https://golang.org/).

 Let's walk before we run.
 Here's the simplest Go project; not surprisingly this is the typical 'Hello World' program.
 This is what it looks like: